-- ➤ Obtain a Facility Use Request Form and building use information packet from the Main Office in any building. - > Complete all information on the form and return to the Main Office of the building to be used.

-Form will be routed to appropriate staff for signatures depending on the request.
-All requests will be forwarded to the Director of Facilities for custodial staffing.
-Cafeteria - Food Service Director Gym and/or Athletic Field - Athletic Coordinator Auditorium - Music Department If the event is on a weekend, the form will be forwarded to the Superintendent of

-- If the event is on a weekend, the form will be forwarded to the Superintendent of Schools. - Form is returned to the Main Office and copies will be distributed accordingly by the Main Office Secretary. - Main Office Secretary will contact the requestor with confirmation of building use, Building Usage Checklist and a reminder to contact the Director of Facilities for "keys" and to review building usage requirements. - After the event, the custodian responsible for building check for the weekend will confirm the condition of the area used for the event.
+- Obtain a Facility Use Request Form and building use information packet from the Main Office in any building. - Complete all information on the form and return to the Main Office of the building to be used. - Form will be routed to appropriate staff for signatures depending on the request.
+All requests will be forwarded to the Director of Facilities for custodial staffing. - □ Cafeteria Food Service Director - Gym and/or Athletic Field Athletic Coordinator - □ Auditorium Music Department - If the event is on a weekend, the form will be forwarded to the Superintendent of Schools. - Form is returned to the Main Office and copies will be distributed accordingly by the Main Office Secretary. - Main Office Secretary will contact the requestor with confirmation of building use, Building Usage Checklist and a reminder to contact the Director of Facilities for "keys" and to review building usage requirements. - After the event, the custodian responsible for building check for the weekend will confirm the condition of the area used for the event.
 On weekdays, custodians on duty will confirm condition of the area used for the event.